t-aus-m/MPQUIC-deadline-aware-streams/draft-tjohn-quic-mpquic-deadline-aware-streams.md

 # Motivation

-Multipath QUIC enhances performance by utilizing multiple paths simultaneously, but it currently lacks mechanisms to guarantee data delivery within specific timeframes.
+The Multipath Extension of QUIC {{MP-QUIC}} enhances performance by utilizing multiple paths simultaneously, but it currently lacks mechanisms to guarantee data delivery within specific timeframes.
 Given the increasing demand for real-time applications such as teleoperation, live video streaming, and online gaming, there's a growing need for transport protocols that can efficiently handle strict latency requirements.
-Introducing deadline-aware streams to Multipath QUIC could enable applications to meet those stringent latency constraints, optimizing for low-latency and high-reliability scenarios.
+Introducing deadline-aware streams to {{MP-QUIC}} could enable applications to meet those stringent latency constraints, optimizing for low-latency and high-reliability scenarios.

 Additionally, the ability to have multiple paths using the same 4-tuple opens up the possibility of leveraging paths from path-aware networks like SCION, source routing, and others.
 This expands the pool of available paths beyond traditional IPv4 and IPv6 routes, potentially increasing the effectiveness of deadline-aware mechanisms like those proposed in the Deadline-aware Multipath Transport Protocol (DMTP).